Français

 secretary

 Caroline Marquis obtained an occupational therapy degree in 2010 and became secretary-treasurer of her local executive in February 2014, the year Bill 10 came into force.
+At that point, she felt that defending the rights of health and social services workers had become crucially important as the public system was hit by wave after wave of reorganization.

 read bio

-At that point, she felt that defending the rights of health and social services workers throughout the waves of reorganization affecting the public system had become crucially important.
 Caroline is a fervent advocate of universal access to care and services, and she knows that the survival of the public system largely depends on the well-being of those who work for it on a daily basis.
+Her passion for union activism developed over time, and she was involved at the local level until June 2020 when she became a provincial representative for the Chaudière-Appalaches region.

-Her passion for union activism, which continued to develop gradually over time, led her to maintain her involvement at the local level until June 2020 when she became a provincial representative for the Chaudière-Appalaches region.
-At the APTS Convention in November 2021, she was elected secretary to the provincial executive committee.
+At the APTS Convention in November 2021, she was elected secretary to the provincial executive committee, and she was reelected to this position in November 2023.
 She continues to stand for a union that is based on strong participation and close contact with members.

 Sébastien Pitre